Carlisle United F.C.: Stadium

 As Shaddongate United the club played at two grounds, Millholme Bank, to the south of the city, and Devonshire Park, where Trinity School now stands.
-In 1909, five years after becoming Carlisle United, the club moved to Brunton Park and have been residents ever since.
+In 1909, five years after becoming Carlisle United, the club moved to Brunton Park and has been there ever since.

 The stadium has a capacity of 18,202 and comprises both seated and terraced areas.
 The four stands are known as Main (West) Stand & Paddock, the East Stand, the "Waterworks" Petteril Stand and the Warwick Road End which usually hosts the most vocal supporters on match days.
 In the past the stadium has been the victim of severe flooding and a fire which burned down the wooden grandstand which stood until 1953.

 In 2011, a plan was introduced to move to a 12,000 capacity all-seater stadium to be built in the Kingmoor Park area of the city which was to be locally known as project Blue Yonder.
 Though considerably smaller than Brunton Park, the new ground could be upgraded to a larger capacity if demand was met.
-An extension of this 12,000 capacity is thought to rely on the club achieving promotion to the Sky Bet Championship.
+An extension of this 12,000 capacity is thought to rely on the club achieving promotion to the Championship.
 The proposals have received mixed responses from Carlisle fans.
 There has since been no news as to whether the project has any advancement.

 In December and January of the 2015–16 season, Carlisle played their home games at Deepdale in Preston, Bloomfield Road in Blackpool and Ewood Park in Blackburn, as Brunton Park recovered from flooding caused by Storm Desmond.

 In December 2021, the club announced that the stadium capacity would be temporarily reduced to 9,999, after the government required attendees at events with a capacity of greater than 10,000 to show Covid certification.

 Ownership

-Carlisle United operates through the limited company Carlisle United Association Football Club (1921) Ltd which is currently controlled by local businessmen Andrew Jenkins, Steven Pattison and John Nixon, who have a controlling 74.6% stake in the club's holding company, CUFC Holdings Ltd. A minority (25.4%) stake is held by The United Trust, formed by supporters in 2001.
-Jenkins is the owner of local business Pioneer Foods while Pattison owns local Hardware company Carlisle Glass – Longhorn.
-Jenkins has been involved with Carlisle United for over fifty years and has served in various roles within the backroom during previous ownership.
-Nixon is former MD of Pirelli Tyres.
-Jenkins became the majority shareholder ahead of John Nixon and Steven Pattison, through the transfer of shares from former owner David Allen.